🧠 Second Brain

 Data modeling, incredibly Dimensional Modeling with defining facts and dimensions, is a big thing for a data engineer, IMO.
 It would help if you asked vital questions to optimize for data consumers.
 Do you want to drill down the different products?
 Daily or monthly enough —keywords Granularity and rollup.

-It also lets you think about Big-O implications regarding how often you touch and transfer data.
+It also lets you consider Big-O implications regarding how often you touch and transfer data.
 I’d recommend the old Data Warehouse Toolkit from Ralph Kimball, which initiated many of these concepts and is still applicable today.
-Mostly it’s not done in the beginning, but as soon as you get bigger, you wish you had done more :)
+Mostly, it’s not done in the beginning, but as soon as you get bigger, you wish you had done more :)

 Links: